verifyica-team/verifyica/README.md

 **Notes**

-- Verifyica test classes should be excluded from the Maven Surefire plugin
+- Verifyica test classes **must** be excluded from the Maven Surefire plugin

 # Ancillary Requirements